Kauffman Skein Algebras and Quantum Teichm\"uller Spaces via Factorisation Homology: Background

 We shall now define the \((2,1)\)-category \(\LFP{k}\) which will be the ambient category \(\mathscr{C}^{\otimes}\) of the factorisation homologies considered in this paper.
 A general reference for this section is Borceux's `Handbook of Categorical Algebra' \cite{Handbook1, Handbook2} and we mostly follow the terminology of \cite{david1}.

-\begin{defn} Let \(k\) be a commutative ring with identity.
-A \emph{\(k\)-linear category} is a category enriched over \(\kMod\), the category of left \(k\)-modules, and a \emph{\(k\)-linear functor} is a \(\kMod\)-enriched functor. \end{defn}
+\begin{definition} Let \(k\) be a commutative ring with identity.
+A \emph{\(k\)-linear category} is a category enriched over \(\kMod\), the category of left \(k\)-modules, and a \emph{\(k\)-linear functor} is a \(\kMod\)-enriched functor. \end{definition}

-\begin{defn} A category \(\mathscr{C}\) is \emph{locally finitely presentable} if it is locally small, cocomplete and is generated under filtered colimits by a set of finitely presentable objects. \end{defn}
+\begin{definition} A category \(\mathscr{C}\) is \emph{locally finitely presentable} if it is locally small, cocomplete and is generated under filtered colimits by a set of finitely presentable objects. \end{definition}